-The site also contained significant contamination which eliminated the ability to infiltrate storm water on site to prevent mobilization of existing contamination plumes in the nearby Mississippi River.
-This created more challenges in meeting the stormwater management requirements of the City of Minneapolis and those set forth in the RFP by the both the Owner and Mississippi Watershed Management Organization (MWMO).
+The site also contained significant contamination, eliminating the ability to infiltrate stormwater onsite to prevent the mobilization of existing contamination plumes in the nearby Mississippi River.
+This created additional challenges in meeting the stormwater management requirements set forth by the City of Minneapolis and those listed in the request for proposal (RFP) by both Hennepin County (project owner) and the Mississippi Watershed Management Organization (MWMO).

 Target Field Station Transit Plaza